YangHanlin/huffmanzip/README.md

 ## Contributing

 This is only a toy project and may contain many problems owing to my poor programming skills.
 If you are happy to help me improve Huffmanzip, just be free to fork it and create a pull request.
+Issues are welcomed as well :-)

 ## License